The PAU Survey: Measurements of the 4000 {\AA} spectral break with narrow-band photometry: Accuracy and distribution of D4000 estimations with PAUS and CFHTLS data

-It is reasonable to expect a higher SNR from SED fitting than PAUS direct, given that the spectral information provided to CIGALE spans a much larger wavelength window.
-CIGALE uses all reference broad-bands or PAUS NBs, while in the PAUS direct measurement just the NBs that may contain part of the D4000 bands are taken into account.
-Moreover, the SED fitting relies on underlying galaxies models, which already places constraints on the possible values of the spectral features, thus constraining the potential dispersion of D4000 values.
-Nevertheless, these factors alone cannot account for the extreme SNR boost in CIGALE measurements.
-It is worth noting that CIGALE only uses the observational errors as weights for the $\chi^2$ computation, without propagating them directly into the error budget; the error of the output values (in this case, the D4000) is the standard deviation of the PDF derived from the SED fit \citep{Noll2009}.
+It is reasonable to expect a higher SNR from SED fitting than PAUS direct measurements, given that the spectral information provided to CIGALE spans a much larger wavelength window.
+CIGALE uses all reference broad bands or PAUS NBs, while in the PAUS direct measurement just the NBs that may contain part of the D4000 bands are taken into account.
+Moreover, the SED fitting relies on underlying galaxy models, which already places constraints on the possible values of the spectral features, thus constraining the potential dispersion of D4000 values.
+Nevertheless, these factors alone cannot account for the extreme SNR boost in the CIGALE reconstruction.
+It is worth noting that CIGALE only uses the observational errors as weights for the $\chi^2$ computation, without propagating them directly into the error budget; the error of the output values (in this case, the D4000) is the likelihood-weighted standard deviation of all fitted models \citep{Boquien2019}.
 In other words, the noise levels of the photometric fluxes will determine how much these fluxes are weighted in the fit relative to each other, but do not have a direct relationship to the error of the parameter estimated with CIGALE.
 Therefore, if the PDF of the fit is concentrated in a small probability volume (either because the models do not properly reproduce the diversity of the sample, or because the $\chi^2$ computation tends over-weight specific input data), the error of the output values will be low, even if the input data is noisy.
 This may result in an error underestimation, and thus explain the high SNR values; the possibility of an error underestimation due to a limited model grid or unaccounted photometric errors is largely discussed in \citet{Noll2009}.
 However, any modifications or improvements to the SED-fitting code are out of the scope of this work.